 Painted in Paris, showing an eerie image of a very pale Van Gogh with detailed strokes on his skin and his clothes, which were blending in with the background.

-Van Gogh had over 120 paintings throughout the course of his life.
+Van Gogh had over 860 oil paintings throughout the course of his life.
 A lot of them being of still life, nature scenes with some Japanese inspired themes, which seems to be a well-known factor of his works.
+Here I’ll list some of the most known.

 Probably Van Gogh’s most popular work of all time with several art reproductions and is now worth over $100 million dollars.
 Unfortunately, all this success came about after Van Gogh’s death.